-&lt;sup>2A further axiomatization of relative utilitarianism has been proposed by Dhillon (1998).
-However, Börgers and Choo (2017a) have shown that one of the results that she uses to show that her axioms characterize relative utilitarianism is false.
-It is an open question if Dhillon's axiomatization is correct.
+&lt;sup>2Börgers and Choo (2017a) have shown that one of the results that is used in Dhillon (1998) to show that Dhillon's axioms characterize relative utilitarianism is false.
+It is an open question if her axiomatization is correct.

-We use an individual's 0-1 normalized von Neumann-Morgenstern utility function to measure his strength of preference for any social alternative lottery p relative to social alternative lottery q.
-We make a normative judgment, encoded in our impartiality axiom, that the strengths of preference as so measured provide the appropriate measure of utility gains and losses for the purpose of social evaluation when the absolute values of the strengths of preference of the concerned individuals in a two-person situation are the same.
+We use an individual's 0-1 normalized von Neumann-Morgenstern utility function to measure his strength of preference for any social alternative lottery p relative to any other social alternative lottery q.
+We make a normative judgment that the strengths of preference as so measured provide the appropriate way of comparing utility gains and losses both intrapersonally and interpersonally.
 It is this normative assumption that allows us to circumvent the Sen-Weymark critique.
-We do not suppose that the normalized utility functions provide a basis for making intra- or interpersonal utility comparisons in any circumstances other than the two-person conflicts of interest that our impartiality axiom applies to, although doing so is compatible with our approach.

 In our axiomatization of relative utilitarianism, we treat Independent Prospects and the requirement that the individual and social preferences satisfy the expected utility axioms as maintained assumptions.
 We show that the social alternative lotteries are socially ranked according to the relative utilitarian criterion using 0-1 normalized von Neumann-Morgenstern utility functions if and only if Strong Pareto and our impartiality axiom are satisfied.
-Consequently, even though it is only assumed that these normalized utility functions allow us to make interpersonal comparisons of utility gains and losses in the limited situations to which our impartiality axiom applies, we are justified in treating these functions as if they serve as the basis for making the requisite comparisons in all other situations in which utility gains and losses are computed.